 How about offering them colorful water?

 Pick your kid’s favorite fruit.
 Chop it into pieces that will fit into each ice cube tray slot.
 Fill the tray with water and freeze.
 Then, when you notice that it is a particularly hot summer day, add the cubes to a full glass of water.
-This gives not only a tasty but also interesting twist to the usual “boring” water.
+This gives not only a tasty but also an interesting twist to the usual “boring” water.

 2. Make it fun